This Step: Get a Drivers License

 - Have held a Michigan Level 1 license for at least 180 days before test day

 - Have completed Segment 2 of an approved public or private driver education program

-- Can verify you logged a minimum of 50 hours of practice driving (including 10 nighttime hours) under proper supervision; see Appendix A of the Driving Skills Test Study Guide to obtain your Student Driving Experience Log
+- Can verify you logged a minimum of 50 hours of practice driving (including 10 hours at night) under proper supervision; see Appendix A of the Driving Skills Test Study Guide to obtain your Student Driving Experience Log

 - Have no convictions, civil infractions, license suspensions or at-

-fault crashes during the 90-day period immediately preceding your driving skills test and Level 2 application
+fault crashes during the period immediately preceding your driving skills test and Level 2 application